 Estimation of the net liability to pay pensions depends on several complex judgements and is subject to market conditions at the reporting date meaning that results can be very volatile from year to year.
 A firm of consulting actuaries (Barnet Waddingham) provides the Council with expert advice about the assumptions to be applied.
 Following a CIPFA consultation over the summer, clarification has been provided over the treatment of pension asset which has been applied to 2023/24.
 As a result, the ability to recover an IAS 19 surplus are limited by the assumptions that the actuaries have made in setting the contribution rate for the authority.
-This has resulted in a £78m Asset Ceiling adjustment in 2023/24 only contributing to the adverse movement on the balance sheet of £54.9m from an asset of £48.8m at 31 March 2023 to a deficit of £6.1m at 31 March 2024.
+This has resulted in a £20m Asset Ceiling adjustment in 2023/24 resulting in a £6.1m deficit as at 31 March 2024.